8th session of the Central Committee of the League of Communists of Serbia: Legacy

 Dejan Jović said that Serbian nationalist intellectuals supported the dismissals of Pavlović and Stambolić.
-Although Dejan Jović, political scientist Jasna Dragović-Soso, and journalists Slaviša Lekić and Zoran Pavić characterised the 8th session as a coup d'état, political scientist Marko Grdešić argued that all events occurred in formal procedures and thus did not classify it as a coup d'état.
-Author and diplomat Louis Sell described the 8th session as a "public show trial", while political scientist Duško Radosavljević described the 8th session as a "classic Stalinist purge".
-Political scientists Uwe Backes and Patrick Moreau said that the 8th session was Milošević's zero hour.
+Although Dejan Jović, the political scientist Jasna Dragović-Soso, and journalists Slaviša Lekić and Zoran Pavić characterised the 8th session as a coup d'état, the political scientist Marko Grdešić argued that all events occurred in formal procedures and thus did not classify it as a coup d'état.
+The author and diplomat Louis Sell described the 8th session as a "public show trial", while the political scientist Duško Radosavljević described the 8th session as a "classic Stalinist purge".
+The political scientists Uwe Backes and Patrick Moreau said that the 8th session was Milošević's zero hour.

 LeBor believes that Stambolić made a mistake believing that his long-lasting friendship with Milošević was enough to protect him in politics. Živorad Kovačević, a diplomat and former mayor of Belgrade, told Stambolić in 1987 that Milošević was "preparing something against you, behind your back"; Stambolić told him that those "rumours... are completely groundless".
 After Stambolić was dismissed from his office, Kovačević asked him "Ivan, do you remember what the last words I said to you were?" and Stambolić replied "Yes, you told me that I am stupid" and added "Well, there is some truth in that".
 Radoje Stefanović, Stambolić's associate and friend, recalled that Stambolić thought that before the 8th session "Milošević's nationalist policy will be met with criticism and people around him will become aware, you just have to be patient".
 Mitević also later affirmed that he had no regrets after writing the September 1987 letter that was presented as written by Stambolić.

 In 2017, RTS published a documentary, The 8th Session: Birth Of A Leader (Osma sednica: Rađanje vođe), in which Vllasi, Jevtić, Borisav Jović, Smiljković, and Trgovčević were interviewed.